 Christophe explained the criteria for a tool to address these issues:

 - It must be available off-line with the ability to synchronize when the user went online again

 - It must work globally

 - It must be implemented with no training and no extra ongoing admin overhead

-- It must be used to standardise information and project delivery but with flexibility to allow the project manager to organise the team as he or she saw fit because project contexts differed greatly.
+- It must be used to standardize information and project delivery but with flexibility to allow the project manager to organize the team as he or she saw fit because project contexts differed greatly.

 They decided that SharePoint addressed all of these needs and created a corporate intranet called CeaSar (see what they’ve done there?).